|New Home Page|

 What had happened back in the 1800s was that a distinct Southern nation—characterized, among other ways, by having its own distinct accent—had evolved to the point that its members recognized their national unity and difference from the other Americans, and they wanted freedom to live as a separate nation.

 These two words, freedom and nation, are two words that the American empire does not accept, unless they are being said by itself in its own false propaganda as it extolls such things as “American freedom,” “our great nation,” and “the free world” (which just happens to be led by America).
 Thus, when the South tried to secede, the war against the South was the result, and, in the aftermath, all vestiges of Southern freedom were erased by force (and a false history was constructed so that everyone, including the Southerners, could learn just how evil the Southerners had been).
-For the American empire the South was its first big conquest (other than the Indians, whose extermination was an ongoing event).
+For the American empire, the South was its first big conquest.

 Given this background it should be easy to see why the American media likes to emphasize and denounce the alleged inbreeding of the South.
-Given that real nations develop primarily thru rebirth (one is born into a nation), and given that the South was an emerging nation when it was attacked by the North, it follows that the ongoing attack on the alleged inbreeding of the South is a disguised attack on the very basis of Southern nationhood, which is the process by which Southerners marry, have children, and copy their programming to their children.
+Given that real nations develop primarily thru rebirth (one is born into a nation), and given that the South was an emerging nation when it was attacked by the North, it follows that the ongoing attack on the alleged inbreeding of the South is a disguised attack on the very basis of Southern nationhood, which is the process by which Southerners marry and have children.

 Circumcision is the surgical removal of the sleeve of skin and mucosal tissue that normally covers the glans (head) of the penis.
 This double layer, sometimes called the prepuce, is more commonly known as the foreskin.